 The most obvious advantage of rail transport over trucking is being less harmful to the environment.
-Rail can handle a much higher volume of freight and longer distances compared to other transportation methods.
+The rail can handle a much higher volume of freight and longer distances compared to other transportation methods.
 In general, railcar shipments cause fewer carbon emissions into the environment per ton-mile.

 Although the transit time will be longer, shipping via railcar can be cheaper than OTR.
-Rail can help reduce costs especially on your long-hauls and cross-country runs.
+The rail can help reduce costs, especially on your long-hauls and cross-country runs.
 A good part of this savings is due to less fuel being used per ton-mile of cargo being hauled.